ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/webstory_technical_details.md

 ### Background color

 Specify a background color for each Web Story page.
 Having a background color provides a good fallback if the user’s conditions prevent them from downloading images or video assets.
 Choose a color that is representative of the dominant color of the page’s intended background asset, or use a consistent color theme for all story pages.
-Ensure the background color is different from the text for readability.
+For readability, ensure the background color has sufficient color contrast with the foreground text.
+Ideally, aim for a color contrast ratio of 4.5:1.
+If this is not possible, consider adding an additional background behind the text itself instead that does result in a sufficient contrast.

 Define the background color for pages within the `<style amp-custom>` tags in the head of the Web Story document or inline on the [`<amp-story-page>`](https://amp.dev/documentation/components/amp-story-page/?format=stories) component.